xcat2/xcat-core/docs/source/advanced/docker/run_xcat_in_docker.rst

     sudo docker attach xcatmn

-Besides the terminal opened by ``docker  attach``, you can also enable the ssh inside the container and login to the Docker container via "ssh".
+Besides the terminal opened by ``docker  attach``, you can also enable the ssh inside the container and login to the running Docker container via "ssh".
 For Ubuntu, you can enable the ssh by:

 * change the "PermitRootLogin" to "yes" in "/etc/ssh/sshd_config"
 * set the password for "root" with ``passwd root``